phoenixphoebus/diy-electronics/README.md

 ## Case
 I use a public library to 3d print cases and haven't been able to get a good one printed yet.
 The library uses Ultimaker 3 or Ultimaker S3.

-I printed this case https://www.thingiverse.com/thing:4383145 and the grill doesn't match the leds on the display.
+I printed this case https://www.thingiverse.com/thing:4383145 and the grill doesn't match leds on my max7219.
 Photo:

 I think the case is for 1088AS display type and not FC16_HW.
 It could also have been due to an error in printing.